PlatONnetwork/platon-keys/README.md

 #### `PublicKey.to_address() -> text`

-Returns the hex encoded ethereum address for this public key.
+Returns the hex encoded platon address for this public key.

 #### `PublicKey.to_checksum_address() -> text`

-Returns the ERC55 checksum formatted ethereum address for this public key.
+Returns the ERC55 checksum formatted platon address for this public key.

 #### `PublicKey.to_canonical_address() -> bytes`

-Returns the 20-byte representation of the ethereum address for this public key.
+Returns the 20-byte representation of the platon address for this public key.

 ### `KeyAPI.PrivateKey(private_key_bytes)`